imperialebola2018/ebola-server/staging/README.md

 ### Getting going

+On the _host_ machine (ebola2018.dide.ic.ac.uk), run the following commands.

-Login to the vault and arrage credentials
+First, login to the vault and arrage credentials

 ```
 ../ebola-server vault-login
 cp ../.vault_token shared
 ```

-Get a copy of the current outputs (*this is going to change*)
+Then get a copy of the current outputs (*this is going to change as soon as we have a canonical copy*)

 ```
 git clone git@github.com:imperialebola2018/ebola-outputs shared/ebola-outputs